 Wherever possible, please read with your child at home and expose them to a variety of fiction and non-fiction.
 Not only is reading an essential life skill but it can be a really rewarding past-time where quality and interesting texts are available and it will help build your child's vocabulary as well as their written skills.
-The lists attached are not exhaustive but aim to provide an overview of potentially suitable books for your child to read with an adult and/or independently.
+The lists attached are not exhaustive, but aim to provide an overview of potentially suitable books for your child to read with an adult and/or independently.
 Fairy tales and nursery rhymes are the ideal place to start learning to read and we would expect children to begin school with an understanding of the most well-known of these tales and rhymes.
+Older children still very much enjoy traditional fairy tales: The Brothers Grimm and Hans Christian Anderson, as well as 'twisted fairy tales' are always very popular in our assemblies.
+EYFS are enjoying their 'poetry basket' to learn poetry and song, so please ask your child to share these with you at home.
 Please see your child's teacher if you would like advice as to how to help encourage your child to read.

 Create a log-in for free access to 100s of E-books (and other curriculum resources e.g. spelling, handwriting).

 http://thehappynewspaper.com/ : A Newspaper that only reports good news

 Magazines are a very useful resource for encouraging children to read in short bursts and to broaden their curriculum learning, interests and world knowledge vocabulary, for example:

 - National Geographic for Kids

 - The Week Junior

 Recommended Reads: Chosen and Written Independently by our Children

 Books for Boys